 Traditional Japanese Martial Arts (Koryu Bujutsu)

-Sumo: The oldest of Japanese martial arts styles is sumo, named after the emperor who popularized it (Shumo Tenno) in 728 AD.
-However, the origins of the fighting style go back long before him, to 23 AD, when the first sumo battle was fought, watched over by the emperor, and continuing until one of the fighters was too wounded to continue.
+Sumo: The oldest Japanese martial arts style is sumo, named after the Emperor who popularized it (Shumo Tenno) in 728 AD.
+However, the origins of the fighting style go back long before him, to 23 AD, when the first sumo battle was fought, watched over by the Emperor, and continued until one of the fighters was too wounded to continue.
 After Emperor Shumo reintroduced the sport, it became a staple of the annual harvest festival, spreading throughout Japan and even incorporated into military training.

 From the 17th century onward, it became a professional sport in every regard, open to all classes, samurai and peasants alike.
-The sport rules are simple: The first man to touch the ground with a part of the body other than the bottom of the feet, or touch the ground outside the ring with any part of the body, loses.
-It is still a trendy sport in Japan to this day, followed religiously by legions of fervent fans.
+The sport rules are simple: The first man to touch the ground with a part of the body other than the bottom of the feet or the ground outside the ring with any part of the body loses.
+It is still a trendy sport in Japan today, followed religiously by legions of genuine fans.